andean duck, pato andino, Oxyura ferruginea

 Song

-Size: The Andean duck measures around 41 cm - 16 inches in length.
+Size: The Andean Duck measures around 41 cm - 16 in inches in length.
 Males are slightly larger than females, but the difference is not significant.

-Behavior: Andean ducks are skilled divers and swimmers.
+Behavior: Andean Ducks are skilled divers and swimmers.
 They have the ability to propel themselves underwater using their short, strong legs and webbed feet.
-They primarily feed on aquatic vegetation, small invertebrates, and insects found in their wetland habitats.
+They feed on aquatic vegetation, small invertebrates, and insects found in their wetland habitats.
 They forage by diving underwater to search for food.

-Breeding: During the breeding season, which typically occurs between September and February, male Andean ducks engage in elaborate courtship displays to attract females.
+Breeding: During the breeding season, which occurs between September and February, male Andean Ducks engage in elaborate courtship displays to attract females.
 These displays involve the male raising and lowering its crest, bobbing its head, and performing a distinctive "whistle-snort" vocalization.
-The female constructs the nest, usually a shallow depression lined with plant material, close to the water's edge.
+The female constructs the nest is a shallow depression lined with plant material, close to the water's edge.

-Conservation status: The Andean duck is currently listed as "Least Concern" on the IUCN Red List of Threatened Species.
+Conservation status: The Andean Duck is listed as "Least Concern" on the IUCN Red List of Threatened Species.

 Distribution